Tuberville hold on military promotions splits Republicans, draws Pentagon ire

 The issue has been percolating for months as Tuberville has continued beating the drum against the Defense Department’s directive, which was handed down in October.

-However, the battle between Tuberville and the Pentagon burst open on Tuesday, when Defense Secretary Lloyd Austin tore into the rising backlog of promotions during an appearance before the Senate Armed Services Committee.
+However, the battle between Tuberville and the Pentagon burst open on Tuesday when Defense Secretary Lloyd Austin tore into the rising backlog of promotions during an appearance before the Senate Armed Services Committee (SASC).

 The Pentagon chief, while not naming the Alabama senator directly, argued the holds impact national security readiness and said the promotions are “absolutely critical.”